 - Our Midwifery course is accredited by UNICEF UK Baby Friendly Initiative.

 - We have positive links with the local University Health Board (BCUHB) and other care providers in North Wales, and North West England.

-- There will be opportunities to experience bilingual practice in some parts of the region.
+- There will be opportunities to experience bilingual practice in some parts of your placements.

-- We have experienced researchers and lecturers in Health/Social Care and Well Being and are ranked very highly for our Research Activity.
+- We have Experienced Researchers and Lecturers in Health/Social Care and Well Being.

 - We offer conferences, seminars and workshops on key health and social care issues.

-- We offer an accreditation of Prior Learning Schemes, so that previous academic experiences may be accredited.
+- An accreditation of Prior Learning Scheme, so that previous academic experiences may be accredited.

 Student Awards Services implements the NHS Wales Bursary Schemes, which provides funding for healthcare students on NHS funded courses in Wales and Welsh domiciled medical and dental students within the UK.
 If you are considering a professional career in health care and would like to know more about the financial support you will get during your training, then please contact:

 17 Churchill Way,

 Studying at Bangor